EmmyVoita/EmmyVoita.github.io/_posts/2025-2-1-Galactic-Heist.markdown

     <hr>
 </div>

-Galactic Heist is a roguelike platformer that challenges players to navigate a long-forgotten virtual vault, using precise movement, fast-paced combat, and puzzle-solving to reach an ancient artifact hidden within.
+Galactic Heist is a roguelike platformer that challenges players to navigate a long-forgotten virtual vault, using precise movement, fast-paced combat and puzzle-solving to reach an ancient artifact hidden within.
 Developed as part of the _Game Design and Gameplay Lecture and Lab_ course at Grand Canyon University, this project involved creating a Game Design Document (GDD), prototyping a physical board game version, and ultimately building a small digital prototype in Unity.

 <div class="reusable-divider">